This is a continuation of Data Loader in Salesforce Part I in Data Management Salesforce.

 We can bypass this by adding one more column while we are loading the data with DL.
 Example: “DataFromDataLoader” with binary logic: Yes/No. And further, add a rule to check for this value in the automation.

 Remove the last Error Column.
-Modify the data that caused error and re-upload the same file.
+Modify the data that caused an error and re-upload the same file.

 Benefits of Error File: No need to separate successful and failed records.